Capital conservation for banks important as moratorium ends on August 31: SBI report | Business

 Capital conservation for banks important as moratorium ends on August 31: SBI report

-State-owned banks need to be recapitalised or given the alternative of capital conservation as one-year suspension under insolvency and bankruptcy code (IBC) provisions will affect the resolution of stressed accounts, says an SBI research report.
-It said while raising capital is important for banks, capital conservation will also be crucial as the moratorium ends on August 31 and banks will start recognising stress.
+State-owned banks need to be recapitalized or given the alternative of capital conservation as a one-year suspension under insolvency and bankruptcy code (IBC) provisions will affect the resolution of stressed accounts, says an SBI research report.
+It said while raising capital is important for banks, capital conservation will also be crucial as the moratorium ends on August 31 and banks will start recognizing stress.

-“In such a situation, it has become a lot more important that the banks have to improve their governance, sharpen their risk management skills and banks have to raise capital on an anticipatory basis instead of waiting for a situation to arise,” Das had said.
-The SBI report said as per the regulatory requirement, banks in the country need to have a regulatory capital of 9 per cent of risk weighted assets (RWA) along with additional Capital Conservation Buffer (CCB) of 1.875 per cent, which was slated to increase to 2.5 per cent by March 20.
-Considering the potential stress on account of COVID-19, RBI correctly deferred the implementation of the last tranche of 0.625 per cent of the CCB from March 31, 2020 to September 30, 2020, it said.
+"In such a situation, it has become a lot more important than the banks have to improve their governance, sharpen their risk management skills and banks have to raise capital on an anticipatory basis instead of waiting for a situation to arise," Das had said.
+The SBI report said as per the regulatory requirement, banks in the country need to have a regulatory capital of 9 percent of risk-weighted assets (RWA) along with additional Capital Conservation Buffer (CCB) of 1.875 percent, which was slated to increase to 2.5 percent by March 20.
+Considering the potential stress on account of COVID-19, RBI correctly deferred the implementation of the last tranche of 0.625 percent of the CCB from March 31, 2020, to September 30, 2020, it said.
 The report has given three suggestions for capital conservation that can help the banking system potentially save close to Rs 3 lakh crore.
-“Firstly, given the financial stress of financial institutions this year, relaxations in Basel norms as presently adopted by India may be done in a way that ultimate restoration to the currently given norms may be achieved by the end of the FY22.
-This could free up Rs 1 lakh crore of capital,” the report stated.
+"Firstly, given the financial stress of financial institutions this year, relaxations in Basel norms as presently adopted by India may be done in a way that ultimate restoration to the currently given norms may be achieved by the end of the FY22.
+This could free up Rs 1 lakh crore of capital," the report stated.

 - READ MORE ON: